 To get used to less usage of the mouse there is no alternative to practicing keyboard shortcuts.
 Sometimes it might seem difficult to copy formula down with shortcut.
 In terms of copying formulas in Microsoft Excel, there are lots of ways to use keyboard shortcuts.
 In this article, I am going to show you some ways with shortcut to copy formula down in Excel.

-In the following, I have shared 6 simple methods to copy formula down with shortcut in Excel.
+Below, I have shared 6 simple methods to copy formula down with shortcut in Excel.

 Suppose we have a dataset of some Product Names, Prices, and Discount offers for those Products.
-Here we have also calculated the Discount Price for cell (D5).
+Here we have also calculated the Discount Price for cell D5.
 Now we will learn to copy the formula down shortcut in the workbook.

 Using the keyboard shortcut you can easily copy a formula down in Excel.
 When you are copying a formula down within a single column start with the following steps.